phetsims/qa/doc/qa-book.md

 * `?profiler`: Shows frame rate of the sim

 ##### Private Query Parameters #####
 Some Query Parameters may only be used by members of the PhET team.
 The method of viewing them SHOULD NOT be disclosed.
-[This](https://github.com/phetsims/special-ops/issues/129#issuecomment-470688353) private issue details the method for making these parameters visible.
+See [Private Features for PhET Team Members](https://github.com/phetsims/special-ops/blob/master/doc/phetTeamMember.md) for instructions on how to enable private query parameters.

 Multiple query parameters can be used at once.
 It's as simple as adding an ampersand between query parameters.